pivotal/docs-platform-automation/docs/reference/task.md

 ### download-product-s3
 Downloads a product specified in a config file from an S3-compatible blobstore.

-Downloads are cached, so they are not being re-downloaded each time.
+Downloads are cached, so files are not re-downloaded each time.

+This is intended to be used with files downloaded from Pivnet by [`download-product`][download-product] and then persisted to a blobstore using a `put` step.

 Outputs can be used directly as an input to [upload-and-stage-product](#upload-and-stage-product) and [upload-stemcell](#upload-stemcell) tasks.

 This task requires a [download-product config file][download-product-config].
-This task also requires that the product file uploaded to s3 match the format `{product-slug}-{semantic-version}`.
-To use this in conjunction with [`download-product`][download-product], share the download-product config file between the two tasks.
+The same configuration file should be used with both this task and [`download-product`][download-product].

+The product files uploaded to s3 for download with this task need a specific prefix:
+`[product-slug,semantic-version]`.
+This prefix is added by the [`download-product`][download-product] task when S3 keys are present in the configuration file.

 {% code_snippet 'tasks', 'download-product-s3' %}